ahmed-m-elgalf/Telecom-ETL-SSIS/README.md

 - Data in files are not inconsistent and are missing values and not clean so we have certain criteria and constraints for each column and when to accept and reject

-- It also perform transformation on data
+- It also performs transformation on data
 	* Some columns must have fixed number
 	* Split column value to derive 2 new column
 	* Lookup reference tables